[FAIL] Starting MySQL database server: mysqld . . . . . . . . . . . . . . failed

-Majority web applications are database driven.
+Majority of the web applications are database driven.
 MySQL is a popular database server for open source applications, but we’ve seen that it can cause performance issues in the long run.

-MySQL databases grow in size, and tables get fragmented over time.
+MySQL databases grow in size, and tables fragment over time.
 This contributes to MySQL load spikes.
 So, protecting a server from MySQL high CPU issues requires close monitoring and periodic optimization.

 A slow website does more harm to your business than good.
 Not only would customers abandon it, they may also share negative reviews with others.

 We’ve seen scenarios where a single website slows down the entire server.
 In our server administration services, we often get requests to speed up websites.

 In our role as Server Support Specialists for web hosts, we manage servers with various services such as web, database, mail, control panels, FTP, etc.